 The Cash Redemption Amount will typically include a Balancing Amount, reflecting the difference, if any, between the NAV of a Creation Unit and the market value of the securities in the In-Kind Redemption Basket.
 If the NAV per Creation Unit exceeds the market value of the securities in the In-Kind Redemption Basket, a Fund pays the Balancing Amount to the redeeming investor.
+By contrast, if the NAV per Creation Unit is less than the market value of the securities in the In-Kind Redemption Basket, a Fund pays the Balancing Amount to the redeeming investor.
 By contrast, if the NAV per Creation Unit is less than the market value of the securities in the In-Kind Redemption Basket, the redeeming investor pays the Balancing Amount to a Fund.

 The composition of the In-Kind Creation Basket will normally be the same as the composition of the In-Kind Redemption Basket.
 Otherwise, the In-Kind Redemption Basket will be made available by the Adviser or Transfer Agent.
-The Fund reserves the right to accept a nonconforming (i.e., custom) Fund Redemption.
+Each Fund reserves the right to accept a nonconforming (i.e., custom) Fund Redemption.

 In lieu of an In-Kind Redemption Basket and Cash Redemption Amount, Creation Units may be redeemed consisting solely of cash in an amount equal to the NAV of a Creation Unit, which amount is referred to as the Cash Value.
-Such redemptions for the Fund may be subject to a variable charge, as explained above.
+Such redemptions for the Funds may be subject to a variable charge, as explained above.
 If applicable, information about the Cash Value will be made available by the Adviser or Transfer Agent.